-As well as the office of Mayor, the town's proud civic heritage, events and traditions have also be transferred to the Town Council which will continue to honour these events and much more with a new dedicated team of Officers.
+As well as the office of Mayor, the town's proud civic heritage, events and traditions have also been transferred to the Town Council which will continue to honour these events and much more with a new dedicated team of Officers.

 A New Town Council for Northampton!

 Local Government in Northamptonshire is changing next year.
 All existing boroughs, districts and the county council are being replaced by two new unitary councils: North Northamptonshire and West Northamptonshire which will include the current Borough of Northampton.

 This would leave a large area of the Borough, not currently covered by a parish council, without direct representation.
 The Borough Council, following an extensive public consultation in 2019, has agreed to create a new Town Council as well as a Kingsthorpe Parish Council and a Far Cotton and Delapré Community Council.

 What will it do?

 The main function of the Town Council will be to give a democratically elected voice to the people of the Northampton on the key issues facing the town.
 It will also ensure that the town's rich heritage and traditions will be protected and enhanced as well as providing a range of local services.

 Who is running the Council?

 The secretariat to the Town Council is being provide by the Northants County Association of Local Councils and the Acting Town Clerk is Richard Walden.
 See below for their contact details.